rust-lang/book/src/ch14-02-publishing-to-crates-io.md

 Notice there isn’t any code after the last line that begins with `//!`.
 Because we started the comments with `//!` instead of `///`, we’re documenting the item that contains this comment rather than an item that follows this comment.
-In this case, the item that contains this comment is the *src/lib.rs* file, which is the crate root.
+In this case, that item is the *src/lib.rs* file, which is the crate root.
 These comments describe the entire crate.

 When we run `cargo doc --open`, these comments will display on the front page of the documentation for `my_crate` above the list of public items in the